seglo/kafka-lag-exporter/spark-event-exporter/README.md

 - Metrics sink configuration
 - Metric labels

-# Release Process
+## Building Yourself

+[SBT] is used to build this project.

+* Run `sbt test` to compile everything and run the tests
+* Run `sbt package` to create the binary artifacts
+* Run `sbt publishLocal` to create artifacts and publish to your local Ivy repository
+* Run `sbt publishM2` to create artifacts and publish to your local Maven repository
-1. Run `sbt-release` to upgrade to the next version and publish Ivy artifacts to bintray.
+* Run `sbt release` to upgrade to the next version and publish Ivy artifacts to bintray

-# Change log
+## Change log

+0.3.6

+* Final refinements before open sourcing the project.

 0.3.5